HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Course Guide.md

 - **Some sample code** - Some code used during live coding demos
 - **Presentations** - Presentations used in class

-## Course Requirements

-There will be no exams in this course, 100% of your grades will come from the lab exercises.

 ### Lab Exercises